srid/proc-flake/README.md

 Then, after you put `config.packages.run` (because "run" is the group name) to the buildInputs of your devShell, you will be able to run `run` from inside of the nix shell to be able to spin up the processes using foreman.

+See [this PR](https://github.com/EmaApps/ema-template/pull/40) for the complete change involved in using this as a `flake-parts` module in your project.

 ## Credits

 The idea for this module came largely from Domen Kožar's [devenv project](https://devenv.sh/processes/).